onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 // access its fields and call its methods.

 transaction {
-  prepare(account: AuthAccount) {
+  // We use `auth(IssueStorageCapabilityController, PublishCapability) &Account` to
+  // ensure that the only thing that this transaction is allowed to do with the signer's account
+  // is issue and publish capabilities prepare(account: auth(IssueStorageCapabilityController, PublishCapability) &Account) {

-    // Create a public capability by linking the capability to
+    // Create a capability by linking the capability to
     // a `target` object in account storage.
     // The capability allows access to the object through an
     // interface defined by the owner.
     // This does not check if the link is valid or if the target exists.
     // It just creates the capability.
-    // The capability is created and stored at /public/Hello, and is
-    // also returned from the function.
-    let capability = account.link<&HelloWorld.HelloAsset>(/public/HelloAssetTutorial, target: /storage/HelloAssetTutorial)
+    let capability = account.capabilities.storage.issue<&HelloWorld.HelloAsset>(/storage/HelloAssetTutorial)

+    // Publish the capability so it is accessible to all account.capabilities.publish(capability, at: /public/HelloAssetTutorial)

     // Use the capability's borrow method to create a new reference
     // to the object that the capability links to